March fishing in Winyah Bay’s estuarine system comes with challenges:

 Despite these challenges, you can still scratch out a rewarding day by doing your homework and being persistent.
 Spend time ruling places out by working different spots with various tactics.
 This strategy might just help you find your new favorite fishing hole, instead of going back to the same spot out of complacency.

+Today’s charter made the trip down from Myrtle Beach to do some fishing in Winyah Bay.
 After doing some spring transition scouting, I was able to give today’s group the highlight of their vacation.
 We had to move around a lot, but we finally landed in an area where the redfish were happy.

 We also landed a nice trout, and even caught a bluefish on an afternoon topwater bite!
 That was cool, even though I got excited as the topwater bite came just after catching the trout haha!
 The redfish and trout were biting mud minnows under a float.
 We ended up with 15 redfish, a trout, and a couple of blues…pretty productive for mid-March in Georgetown, SC.

+It is important to find the right inshore fishing charter this time of year.
+I grew up here, and I fish every day to make sure I can put my clients on something to catch.
 This is the beginning of our spring season, and things will continue to get better from here.
 Call us to book today 843-485-7424